Large induced subgraph with a given pathwidth in outerplanar graphs: Proof of main results

 \begin{clm} Let $D$ be an outerplanar graph of order at most $5$ and let $v \in V(D)$.
-Then $D$ has a path decomposition with width at most $2$ such that an end bag contains $v$ as its element. \end{clm} \begin{proof} It suffices to prove the claim for a maximal outerplanar graph $D$ with order 5.
-There is only one maximal outerplanar graph with order 5 which has three triangular faces $uxy,uyz$ and $uzw$.
-It is easy to see that there is a path-decomposition of $D$ with three consecutive bags $\{u,x,y\},\{u,y,z\},\{u,z,w\}$.
+Then, $D$ has a path decomposition with width at most $2$ such that an end bag contains $v$. \end{clm} \begin{proof} It suffices to prove the claim for a maximal outerplanar graph $D$ of order 5.
+Such a graph is uniquely determined up to isomorphism, which has three triangular faces $uxy,uyz$ and $uzw$.
+It is easy to see that $D$ has a path decomposition with three consecutive bags $\{u,x,y\},\{u,y,z\}$ and $\{u,z,w\}$.
 Thus the claim holds. \end{proof}